-The Hubba Tour 2 provides for 32 square feet of inner tent space and 25 additional square feet beneath the vestibule.
-The interior is spacious and incredibly comfy for two while serving as a luxury palace for solo travelers.
-MSR’s new Xtreme-Shield waterproof coating provides for complete protection from rain or snow.
-The exoskeleton frame and unified rainfly are designed so the interior portion of the tent is protected from getting wet during set up in the throes of a rainstorm.
+The HT2 provides 32 square feet of inner tent space and 25 additional square feet beneath its vestibule.
+The interior is spacious and incredibly comfy, with plenty of room for two while serving as a luxury palace for solo travelers.
+MSR’s Xtreme-Shield waterproof coating offers complete protection from rain or snow, while remaining breathable enough for use in warmer conditions too.
+The exoskeleton frame and unified rainfly are designed to protect the interior of the tent, preventing it from getting when even when setting it up in a torrential downpour.

-The tent features two easy access entrances, multiple gear storage solutions, and an internal glow-in-the-dark zipper so you’re never left fumbling for it through the darkness.
-Its 7000-series aluminum poles are a beefy 9.5 millimeters in diameter, ensuring durability and the tent’s packed weight comes to just 5 pounds, 4 ounces — it even packs down into a small carrying size.
-All told, the Hubba Tour 2 tent is an ideal option for setting out on a long adventure tour during unpredictable weather conditions.
+The tent features two easy access entrances, multiple gear storage solutions, and an internal glow-in-the-dark zipper, so you’re never left fumbling for it in the darkness.
+Its 7000-series aluminum poles are a beefy 9.5 millimeters in diameter, ensuring durability and the tent’s packed weight comes to just 5 pounds, 4 ounces, while condensing down to a very small carrying size.
+All told, the Hubba Tour 2 tent is an ideal option for setting out on a long adventure tour when weather conditions can be incredibly unpredictable.

 How we test

-We also comb through product specifications and both manufacturer and retailer videos for insight into any new technology advances that were developed for these latest and greatest tents.
+We also comb through product specifications and both manufacturer and retailer videos for insight into any new technology advances that were developed that make these some of the best tents currently available.